muydanny/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 Writing code this way makes it more likely that we'll end up with abstractions that aren't vulnerable to breaking if implementation changes.

-For example, currently we are using Propublica to retrieve this data.
+For example, currently we are using the Congress.gov API to retrieve this data.
 But this data used to be provided by an API called "The Sunlight Foundation".
 Google also makes some of this data available through their Civics API.
 By deciding how we want to interface with these objects and classes (picking our destination) prior to implementing API calls (how we are going to get there), we make this view more robust and less brittle.
 Imagine if we were parsing hashes here instead of objects.
 If the API changes, the keys of that hash likely change and this view suddenly stops working.
 We want to minimize the number of layers that need to change if we switch out our API.

 ### 2. Red, Green, Refactor